PsycheFoundation/psyche/shared/data-provider/GCS_SETUP_GUIDE.md

 ## Step 6: Grant Storage Access to a Gmail Account

-To allow users to access to the bucket in order to push checkpoints in a training run, you can grant them bucket-level permissions.
+To allow users to access the bucket in order to push checkpoints in a training run, you can grant them bucket-level permissions.

 1. Go to **Cloud Storage** → **Buckets**
 2. Click on your bucket name to open it